COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🎯 Next Week’s Goals

 - Work on requirements for peer testing happening the following week
-- Work on integrating the portfolio generator into our terminal UI
+- Work on integrating the CRUD operations portfolio generator into our terminal UI

 -----